Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Abstract

 \section{Abstract}

-We study the long-time behavior of conservative interacting particle systems in $\mathbb Z$: The Activated Random Walk Model for reaction-diffusion systems and the Stochastic Sandpile.
-Our main result states that both systems locally fixate when the initial density of particles is small enough, establishing the existence of a non-trivial phase transition in the density parameter.
-This fact is predicted by theoretical physics arguments and supported by numerical analysis.
+We study the long-time behavior of conservative interacting particle systems in $\mathbb Z$: the activated random walk model for reaction-diffusion systems and the stochastic sandpile.
+We prove that both systems undergo an absorbing-state phase transition. \\